 Continue reading this post in my Introduction to Montessori Art, Music, & Poetry Plus Planner PDF, which includes access to my on-line language photo galleries and more!

-You may also be interested in my Montessori and homeschool programs at Montessori for the Earth.
+You may also be interested in my Montessori and homeschool programs and PDFs at Montessori for the Earth.

 Please thank my fellow Montessori bloggers for sharing their art photos by visiting their blogs, following them on Facebook, Pinterest, and Twitter!
 Rachel from the Racheous blog; Marnie from Carrots Are Orange; Joe from Jojoebi Designs; and Melissa from Vibrant Wanderings!